Skip to content

 end

-Resource Registration and Access Control
+Resource Management and Access Control

 Resource Registration

-Resources are explicitly registered with each portal:
+Resources must be explicitly registered with each portal:

 ruby

-# Admin portal - full access
+# Admin portal - comprehensive access

 AdminPortal::Engine.routes.draw do